 We seem to have a predilection for oversimplifications.
-They really come out when language fails us.
-I was told once that those who curse a lot do so because they have trouble being articulate.
-Specialists, due to finite time and resources often have to run the other segments of their lives on oversimplifications and ideologies.
+They really come out when language fails us and that is readily apparent if you eaves drop on conversations on wine.
+I was told once that those who curse a lot do so because they have trouble being articulate and that concept really stuck with me.
+Similarly, specialists, due to finite time and resources, often have to run the other segments of their lives on gross oversimplifications and ideologies.
 I work in an area populated by highly specialized doctors and they seem to ask me more frequently than I’ve ever encountered elsewhere “whats the best thing on the menu?”, or “is that wine good?”.
 Really?

 The word love, believe it or not, might be a detrimental oversimplification.
 We roll a multifaceted thing into only one word.
 I love you but I cannot live with you.
 I love having sex with you.
 I love your smile and it biases my decision making abilities.
 I will always be concerned with what you are doing in life.
 If you need something you can always ask me because we have bonded and empathized enough that I will always sympathize enough to help.
 I treasure the fact that we are more honest and open with each other than we allow with others.
 I love you.

 Clearly one wine is the best and the others are worthless.
 There is no possibility that all of the wines could be beautiful in their own way.
 The best thing on the menu is the chicken and I do not know why we even offer anything else seeing as they all are more or less the same price and size.
 More expensive things are always better and of higher quality unless the person pricing them happens to be teasing and/or exploiting you (sarcasm).